-Would you like to get 4 -15 million DKK to accelerate your business development and become first-mover with a new technology?
+Are you looking for 4 -15 million DKK to accelerate your business development and become first-mover with a new technology?
 CopenVirk – a project by the Greater Copenhagen EU Office (GCPHEU) – is a free public service to help you get started.
-1st Mile has been chosen to provide its consultancy services to help companies identify and apply for relevant EU funding opportunities.
+1st Mile has been chosen as one of the consultancy firms to help companies identify and apply for relevant EU funding opportunities.

 Since CopenVirk started in 2015, the GCPHEU has helped more than 150 companies start a process of applying for EU support and more than 30% of the application were approved, leading to more than 300 million DKK in EU- support to these companies.
 The EU can fund approx. 70% of the cost of projects on researching new technologies, developing a prototype or demonstrating of a prototype.

 To have a good chance in the tough competition for funds, the product must be new to the world and have a very high commercial potential.